 - Pets are not allowed on the sand, but they are OK in the parking lot and picnic area.

-- Water quality is generally good at Stinson Beach, but in case you're concerned, you can check the latest water quality warnings at the XXX website.
+- Water quality is generally good at Stinson Beach, but in case you're concerned, you can check the latest water quality warnings online.

 - Glass containers are not allowed on the beach.
 Bring your drinks in plastic or bring plastic containers to transfer into when you arrive.
 Alcohol is allowed if you're over 21 years old.